-The properties of FRBR00 are comprehensively declared in this section using the following format:
+The properties of FRBROO are comprehensively declared in this section using the following format:

-- Property names are presented as headings in bold face, preceded by unique property identifiers; - The line "Domain:" declares the class for which the property is defined; - The line "Range:" declares the class to which the property points, or that provides the values for the property; - The line "Equal to:" declares the CIDOC CRM property that covers the same concept as the FRBR{OO} property; - The line "Is covered by shortcut:" declares the CIDOC CRM property that constitutes a shortcut for a more detailed path of which the FRBR{OO} property is a part; - The line "Superproperty of:" is a cross-reference to any subproperties the property may have; - The line "Subproperty of:" is a cross-reference to any superproperties the property may have, in either CIDOC CRM or FRBR{OO}.
-All FRBR{OO} properties that fall under the scope of the CIDOC CRM are, either directly or indirectly, subproperties of at least one CIDOC CRM property.
-However, this line remains empty for FRBR{OO} properties that are shortcuts of more developed paths that involve CIDOC CRM properties and/or their FRBR{OO} subproperties; - The line "Quantification:" declares the possible number of occurrences for domain and range class instances for the property.
-Possible values are enumerated in section 2.3; - The line "Scope note:" contains the textual definition of the concept the property represents; - The line "Examples:" contains a bulleted list of examples of instances of this property.
+- Property names are presented as headings in bold face, preceded by unique property identifiers; - The line "Domain:" declares the class for which the property is defined; - The line "Range:" declares the class to which the property points, or that provides the values for the property; - The line "Equal to:" declares the CIDOC CRM property that covers the same concept as the FRBROO property; - The line "Shortcut of:" declares the chain of CIDOC CRM and/or FRBROO properties of which the FRBROO property is a shortcut, whenever it cannot be simply declared as a subproperty of a pre-existing property (note however that when an FRBROO property is both a subproperty of a pre-existing property and a shortcut, the detailed path of which it is a shortcut is only mentioned in the scope note); - The line "Is covered by shortcut:" declares the CIDOC CRM property that constitutes a shortcut for a more detailed path of which the FRBROO property is a part; - The line "Superproperty of:" is a cross-reference to any subproperties the property may have; - The line "Subproperty of:" is a cross-reference to any superproperties the property may have, in either CIDOC CRM or FRBROO.
+All FRBROO properties that fall under the scope of the CIDOC CRM are, either directly or indirectly, subproperties of at least one CIDOC CRM property.
+However, this line remains empty for FRBROO properties that are shortcuts of more developed paths that involve CIDOC CRM properties and/or their FRBROO subproperties; - The line "Quantification:" declares the possible number of occurrences for domain and range class instances for the property.
+Possible values are enumerated in section 2.3; - The line "Scope note:" contains the textual definition of the concept the property represents; - The line "Examples:" contains a list of examples of instances of this property.
 If the example is also instance of a subproperty of this property, the unique identifier of the subclass is added in parenthesis.
 If the example instantiates two properties, the unique identifiers of both properties is added in parenthesis; - The line "Properties:" introduces any properties the property may have. - In some cases the superproperty of a property is listed as Out of scope.
 This indicates that the property that should be the superproperty is outside of the coverage of CIDOC CRM.